Hard Rock Hotel and Casino (Las Vegas): Final year

-In March 2010, the resort's chief operating officer of three years committed suicide.
+In March 2010, the resort's chief operating officer of three years, Randy Kwasniewski, committed suicide in his Las Vegas home.
 Fred Kleisner, the chief executive officer of Morgans, took over the position temporarily.
 A permanent replacement was announced in June 2010, after a dozen potential candidates from around the world had been interviewed for the job.
 The Hard Rock continued to experience financial difficulties during 2010, and the resort ultimately turned out to be a costly investment for Morgans and DLJ.

 In February 2011, NorthStar filed a notice of foreclosure against the resort regarding its earlier $100 million loan.
 The dispute related to an alleged agreement that the Hard Rock made to rent out its entertainment venues, which NorthStar claimed to be a violation of the loan provisions.
 The Hard Rock filed a lawsuit against NorthStar, claiming that the latter had no right to foreclose on the resort.
 The Hard Rock's lawsuit also alleged that the foreclosure process was being rushed.
 NorthStar subsequently stated that the resort missed a monthly loan payment of $460,000 that was due at the beginning of the month, with $96.2 million still owed in total.

 NorthStar contacted 160 prospective buyers, and planned to have Navegante Group operate the resort in the event of foreclosure.
 A public foreclosure auction of the resort was scheduled for February 2011, but it was cancelled after NorthStar and the Hard Rock came to an agreement.
 The deal would give the Hard Rock until the end of the month to continue negotiations with NorthStar.